JustinLex/pythonricing/README.md

 16 threads with no syncing: 4375 requests/s, and 2.285ms per request

+16 threads with loguru disabled: 6013 requests/s, and 1.663ms per request

 ### High-load benchmark
 Benchmarked with Apache benchmark: `ab -n 100000 -c 1000 http://127.0.0.1:8080/`

-16 threads with redis syncing, 6384 requests/s, and 156.546ms per request
+16 threads with redis syncing: 6384 requests/s, and 156.546ms per request

+16 threads with loguru disabled: 6808 requests/s, and 146.879ms per request